 The Transverse Myelitis Association was born through the experiences of these five families.
 It was through their passion and dedication and the experience of ignorance and fear and isolation that the mission of the Association was formed, and the mission has changed very little since our inception.
 It is imperative that when a person receives this diagnosis that they have immediate access to comprehensive and accurate information and support.
 It was critical that there be specialists in transverse myelitis and centers of excellence to offer the best clinical care and to perform research on this very little understood disorder.

-People with Acute Disseminated Encephalomyelitis and Neuromyelitis Optica Spectrum Disorder, and MOG Antibody-Associated Disease are told by their physicians that the spinal cord inflammatory attack they experience from their disorder is referred to as transverse myelitis.
-From our inception, people with ADEM and NMOSD were joining the Association because they were told that they had transverse myelitis.
-There were no support networks for people with ADEM and NMOSD anywhere in the world, and the TMA took on that responsibility.
+People with Acute Disseminated Encephalomyelitis, Neuromyelitis Optica Spectrum Disorder, and MOG Antibody-Associated Disease are told by their physicians that the spinal cord inflammatory attack they experience from their disorder is referred to as transverse myelitis.
+From our inception, people with ADEM, NMOSD, and MOG Antibody-Associated Disease were joining the Association because they were told that they had transverse myelitis.
+There were no support networks for people with ADEM, NMOSD or MOG Antibody-Associated Disease anywhere in the world, and the TMA took on that responsibility.
 The TMA has become an international organization advocating for people with the rare neuro-immune disorders of the central nervous system.